cal-itp/data-infra/warehouse/README.md

 docker build -t ghcr.io/cal-itp/data-infra/warehouse:development .
 ```

-That image can be used alongside [a local Airflow instance](../airflow/README.md) to test changes locally prior to merging.
+That image can be used alongside [a local Airflow instance](../airflow/README.md) to test changes locally prior to merging, [if pushed to GHCR first](https://github.com/cal-itp/data-infra/tree/main/airflow#podoperators).

 ## Deploying Changes to Production